pulibrary/dacs_handbook/research/Claude_MARCAO_refactor_proposal/README.md

 ### 1. Setup

 For this experiment, I used Claude Code, the agentic Claude coding tool, from VS Code.
 This gives Claude access to my file system, allowing it to manipulate my code base.
+This tool is not available with the free version; I used my personal Claude subscription for this.

 I used the most conservative settings, e.g. requiring it to ask permission before running any commands, and prompted it to prepare the proposal on a copy rather than making changes to existing files.

-As it turns out, this meant I had to approve every `cd` and `cat` etc. (133 interactions), so I'll relax that requirement (at least a bit) next time!
+As it turns out, this meant I had to approve every `cd` and `cat` etc. (133 interactions), so I'll relax that requirement a bit next time!

 ### 2. Process

 My interaction with the tool resembled "vibe coding" where it would do a thing, I would weigh in, and it would do the thing a little differently.
-That said, I tweaked the outcome maybe two or three times; the tool worked mostly independently (except for me approving every bash command).
+That said, I tweaked the outcome maybe two or three times; the tool worked mostly autonomously (except for me approving every bash command).

 The times where I intervened were a few times when it said it was done and listed a few things it had considered out of scope.
 I prompted it to also address (some of) those.